eliazulai29/develop-with-aristops/README.md

 ![DeepWiki Banner](screenshots/Deepwiki.png)

-**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
+**DeepWiki** is an AI-powered repository intelligence platform that automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
 Just enter a repo name, and DeepWiki will:

-1. Analyze the code structure
+1. **Analyze the code structure** with deep architectural intelligence
-2. Generate comprehensive documentation
+2. **Generate comprehensive documentation** with BAML-powered insights
-3. Create visual diagrams to explain how everything works
+3. **Create visual diagrams** to explain how everything works
-4. Organize it all into an easy-to-navigate wiki
+4. **Organize it all** into an easy-to-navigate wiki
+5. **Enable intelligent Q&A** with architectural understanding

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/sheing) [![Tip in Crypto](https://tip.md/badge.svg)](https://tip.md/sng-asyncfunc)